Plant-herbivory-interaction-lab/Monarda_phytochem/Data/README.md

 ## MonardaGarden2020.csv
 This file contains data collected in the common garden site in Wisconsin in the summer of 2020.
+All data were collected by the authors.
+Blank cells represent missing data.

 | variables | units | description |
 | :--- | :---: | :--- |